exercism/v3/languages/csharp/exercises/concept/overflow/.docs/instructions.md

 When printed the denominations on bank notes are the product of _base_ and _multiplier_.

 By the time this system was introduced the minimum bank note already had a denomination of 10,000,000.
 The table below shows the position (for the first 3 denominations) when the system was first introduced.
-Things have got much worse since then and not only does the multiplier change
+Things have got much worse since then and not only does the multiplier change so does the base.

 | Base    | Multiplier | Denomination |
 | ------- | ---------- | ------------ |